HorizonBeckons/undermount-ac-esphome-thermostat/README.md

 If the High-Speed Cooling switch is set to **OFF**, low speed compressor mode will be used regardless of blower speed.

-Note: Undermount AC compressor has a total of three speeds, however, in daily operation only two can be activated, Low or (Medium/High).
+> ℹ️ **Note:** the Undermount AC compressor has a total of three speeds, however, in daily operation only two can be activated, Low or (Medium/High).
 Most users find Medium (the default) to be sufficent.
 Refer to Undermount AC documentation for details.

 ### IDLE
 The is a transistory state and is not selectable.
 When in COOLING or FAN ONLY mode and the actual temperature is 1C below the set temperature, the thermostat will transistion to IDLE state.

 When transitioning into IDLE, the blower will slowly ramp down to minimum speed and run for 30 seconds to push out residual cool air.
 The blower will remain off for the duration of the IDLE state.

+> Running the blower on idle for >30s will likely start to push condesation on the evaporator coils back into the air.

 ## Recommended Settings
 Most users will get the best results setting the fan to **AUTO** and High-Speed Compressor to **ON**.